KingofApp/docs/modules/README.md

 `config.lang` | Available languages for the app.
 [Check-out the language support](#module-language-support) | ["en_US"]
 `modules` | Module configurations | {}

 Explanation: In this example there are 3 modules.
-First of all there is a menu using the [polymer menu module](https://github.com/KingofApp/koapp-module-polymermenu) with a [showOn.menu](#the-module-config-structure) property set to false so it wont appear as a menu element.
+First of all there is a menu using the [polymer menu module](https://github.com/KingofApp/koapp-module-polymermenu) obtaining the elements list from the [menuItems](#the-menu-standards) property set to false so it wont appear as a menu element.
 Then an [html module](https://github.com/KingofApp/koapp-module-html) used as the home screen configured in the `config.index` of the application config structure and a third [google map module](https://github.com/KingofApp/koapp-module-googlemap).

 ## Module List
 * [koapp-module-list](https://github.com/KingofApp/koapp-module-list)